cb0tt/Facial-Recognition-Pipeline/README.md

 Bill_Gates                     1.000 (2 samples)
 Michael_Jackson                1.000 (2 samples)
 Tom_Hanks                      1.000 (2 samples)'
-### As the number and diversity of evaluation images increases, you get a more realistic and robust measure of accuracy.
+### The more images/ the lower the amount of original data the classifier had to train off of, but you get a more realistic and measure of accuracy.
 So if we increase the sample size...
 -More variability (lighting, pose, occlusion, background).

 -More opportunities for mistakes (especially between lookalike people).